The Loi lab focuses on breast cancer genomics, immunology of breast cancer and developing new therapeutics

 The Breast Unit Medical Oncology service is unique in Australia, as it incorporates genomic and immunological tests both in tumour and blood into the routine management of patients to determine the best possible treatment options in a multidisciplinary setting.
 More information can be found in the Cancer Therapeutics and Translational Haematology Program page.

-Professor Loi is co-chair of the International Breast Cancer Study Group (IBCSG) and actively involved in the Breast Cancer Trials Group (BCT) of Australia/New Zealand and the Breast International Group.
+Professor Loi is co-chair of the International Breast Cancer Study Group (IBCSG) Scientific Committee based in Switzerland, a non-Executive Board Member and Scientific Advisory Committee Member of the Breast Cancer Trials Group (BCT) of Australia/New Zealand and a Board Member of Breast International Group, Belgium.

-Professor Loi is proud to be named a 2018 & 2019 Highly Cited Researcher, ranking among the top 1% of researchers for most cited documents in the field of Clinical Medicine.
+Professor Loi is proud to be named a 2018, 2019 and 2020 Highly Cited Researcher, ranking among the top 1% of researchers for most cited documents in the field of Clinical Medicine.

 Professor Loi and Professor Stephen Fox co-lead the Peter Mac Computational Pathology Group, whose members include: